-- Check the temperature of your refrigerator and freezer. - Freeze fresh meat, poultry or fish immediately if you can't use it within 2 days. - ✓ Put packages of raw meat, poultry or fish on a plate before refrigerating or when defrosting so their juices won't drip on other food.
-Raw juices often contain microorganisms. - ✓ Refrigerate products with Keep Refrigerated labels. - ✓ If your refrigerator fails, keep the door closed and hold food at 40 F or cook questionable products within a few hours. - Buy clean eggs and refrigerate in their original carton without washing. - ✓ Refrigerate all dairy products promptly, including mixtures made from dry mixes, such as reconstituted dry milk or prepared puddings.
+- Check the temperature of your refrigerator and freezer. - Freeze fresh meat, poultry or fish immediately if you can't use it within two days. - ✓ Put packages of raw meat, poultry or fish on a plate before refrigerating or when defrosting so their juices won't drip on other food.
+Raw juices often contain microorganisms. - ✓ Refrigerate products with "Keep Refrigerated" labels. - ✓ If your refrigerator fails, keep the door closed and hold food at 40 F or cook perishable food within a few hours. - Buy clean eggs and refrigerate them in their original carton without washing. - ✓ Promptly refrigerate all dairy products, including mixtures made from dry mixes such as reconstituted dry milk or prepared puddings.